 The Prairie Island Indian Community is a sovereign Indian tribe, and as such has a government structure separate from both the state and federal governments.
 Tribal government gaming has allowed Prairie Island to reinvigorate the traditional Indian custom of sharing, contributing millions of dollars and support to surrounding communities and organizations year after year.
 Learn more

-The Rhode Island Commerce Corporation (Commerce RI) is the full service, official economic development organization for the state of Rhode Island.
-The Commerce Corporation Renewable Energy Fund (REF) is dedicated to increasing the role of renewable energy throughout the state.
+Commerce RI is the full service, official economic development organization for the state of Rhode Island.
+The Commerce Corporation Renewable Energy Fund is dedicated to increasing the role of renewable energy throughout the state.
+Learn more

 Read the latest issue of The CESA Brief